bbc/bigscreen-player/CONTRIBUTING.md

 # Contributing

 We welcome and encourage contributions.
-We are open minded to suggestions, encourage debate, and aim to build a consensus; if there is no consensus, maintainers will have the final say.
+We are open minded to suggestions, encourage debate, and aim to build a consensus.

 Unless an Issue or Pull Request can be resolved within 2 working days, we will raise an internal ticket for it on our backlog and note this on GitHub.